digitaluniverse/lab-restricted-zone-notifier-using-EIS/explore_IEdgeInsights.md

 ## Explore Intel® Edge Insights Software
 ### What is Intel® Edge Insights Software
-Industrial Edge Insights Software (EIS) from Intel is a scalable solution for the industrial sector addressing various manufacturing uses which include data collection, storage, and analytics on a variety of hardware nodes that span across the factory floor.
+Industrial Edge Insights Software (EIS) from Intel is a reference implementation of an analytics pipeline.
+The pipeline is designed as a set of micro-services that can be deployed to monitor time series and video data.

-### How Industrial Edge Insights Software Works
+Edge Insights Software (EIS) implements the data ingestion, storage, alerting and monitoring and all the infrustructure software to support analytics applications.
+This leaves you, as the developer or systems integrator to focus on creating the algorithms that monitor the data.

-To understand how it works, let's first understand key components of this software stack.
+### Industrial Edge Insights Software Architecture

-**Configuration File (factory_pcbdemo.json)**
+#### Configuration File (factory_pcbdemo.json)
 This JSON file is the main configuration file for the entire data pipeline.
 Using this file, a user can define the data ingestion, storage, triggers, and classifiers to be used in the application.

 *Location:*~/Workshop/IEdgeInsights-v1.5LTS/docker_setup/config/algo_config/factory_pcbdemo.json

 Take a look at the file now and notice some key elements:

-Video Ingestion:
+##### Video Ingestion

 ```json
 "data_ingestion_manager": {